simonthor/decay2phasespace/README.md

 Also uses [particle](https://github.com/scikit-hep/particle) (and pytest for tests).

 Currently in development stage.
 Anything can change at any time, including the repository name.

+See [this issue](https://github.com/scikit-hep/decaylanguage/issues/86) on decaylanguage for the motivation behind this project.